Julie Fleshman, JD, MBA, President and Chief Executive Officer

 President and Chief Executive Officer

-The Pancreatic Cancer Action Network is a non-profit, 501(c)(3) nationwide network of people who are rewriting the book on how to fight one of the nation’s deadliest diseases.
+The Pancreatic Cancer Action Network is a nonprofit, 501(c)(3) nationwide network of people dedicated to fighting the world’s toughest cancer.
 Founded by a group of pancreatic cancer survivors and caregivers in 1999, the organization relentlessly pursues its mission by implementing an aggressive and comprehensive strategy of research, patient support, advocacy and awareness.
-The Pancreatic Cancer Action Network is headquartered in Manhattan Beach, California, and also staffs a government affairs and advocacy office in Washington, D.C.
+The Pancreatic Cancer Action Network is headquartered in Manhattan Beach, Calif., and also staffs a Washington, D.C and New York City office.

 Julie Fleshman became the organization’s first full-time staff person and its first Executive Director in April 2000.
 Having lost her father to pancreatic cancer in 1999, she has made it her passion and commitment to change the course of the disease.
 In July 2004, the Board of Directors appointed Fleshman President and CEO.
-Under her leadership, the Pancreatic Cancer Action Network has grown from a staff of 1 with revenues of $228,000 to a staff of over 100 with a budget of more than $22 million.
+Under her leadership, the Pancreatic Cancer Action Network has grown from a staff of one with revenues of $228,000 to a staff of over 140 with a budget of more than $38 million.

 Today, Fleshman is a sought-after speaker with considerable experience addressing diverse stakeholder groups, including Congress, industry, patients, scientists, donors and volunteers.
 She has also been interviewed by national media such as The New York Times, CNN, Headline News and ABC News as well as local press throughout the country.